openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 * Open the model in a visualization tool and check for layers performing subtraction or multiplication (like `Sub`, `Mul`, `ScaleShift`, `Eltwise` etc) of the input data.
 If such layers exist, pre-processing is probably part of the model.

 ## When to Reverse Input Channels <a name="when_to_reverse_input_channels"></a>
-Input data for your application can be of RGB or BRG color input order.
-For example, OpenVINO Samples load input images in the BGR channels order.
-However, the model may be trained on images loaded with the opposite order (for example, most TensorFlow\* models are trained with images in RGB order).
-In this case, inference results using the OpenVINO samples may be incorrect.
-The solution is to provide `--reverse_input_channels` command line parameter.
-Taking this parameter, the Model Optimizer performs first convolution or other channel dependent operation weights modification so these operations output will be like the image is passed with RGB channels order.
+Input data for your application can be of either RGB or BRG color input order.
+For example, OpenVINO Samples load input images in the BGR channel order, but many models are trained in the RBG one, like most TensorFlow cases.
+Such discrepancy may result in incorrect inference results.
+The solution is to use the `--reverse_input_channels` command line parameter, which tells Model Optimizer to perform weights modification with the first convolution or other channel-dependent operation.
+Therefore, it will look like the image is passed with the RGB channel order.

 ## Compression of model to FP16

-Mode Optimizer can compress the model to `FP16` data type.
-This will not only make the model to occupy less space in file system, but also may increase performance on some hardware.
-Model Optimizer will change data type on all the constants inside the model to `FP16` precision and insert `Convert` nodes to initial data type so that the data flow inside the model is preserved.
-To compress the model to `FP16` please use `--data_type` option like this:
+Model Optimizer can compress models to `FP16` data type.
+This makes them occupy less space in the file system and, most importantly, increase performance when particular hardware is used.
+The process assumes changing data type on all constants inside the model to the `FP16` precision and inserting `Convert` nodes to the initial data type, so that the data flow inside the model is preserved.
+To compress the model to `FP16` use the `--data_type` option like this:

 ```
 mo --input_model /path/to/model --data_type FP16